awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 }
 ```

-You can also use a `kms:ViaService` condition key to deny permission to use a CMK when the request comes from particular services\.
-For example, the following policy statement from a key policy uses a `kms:ViaService` condition key to prevent a customer managed CMK from being used for `Encrypt` operations when the request comes from AWS Lambda on behalf of `ExampleUser`\.
+You can also use a `kms:ViaService` condition key to deny permission to use a KMS key when the request comes from particular services\.
+For example, the following policy statement from a key policy uses a `kms:ViaService` condition key to prevent a customer managed key from being used for `Encrypt` operations when the request comes from AWS Lambda on behalf of `ExampleUser`\.

 ```
 {